 Financially stable.
-Credit rating firms and financial institutions love MassMutual’s ability to pay debts.
-It’s a solid investment according to the pros, so no need to worry about losing out on benefits.
+MassMutual has top marks from credit rating firms and financial institutions, including an A++ from A.M.
+Best.
+They’re a solid investment according to the pros, so no need to worry about losing out on benefits.

 Potential to earn dividends.
-MassMutual is a mutually owned company, which means policyholders have the chance to earn dividends.
+MassMutual is a mutually owned company, meaning policyholders have the chance to earn dividends.
 Like all mutually owned companies, however, there’s no guarantee you’ll receive anything.

-Free policy for COVID-19 workers.
-Healthcare workers in hospitals, urgent centers, and other hotspots in Massachusetts and Connecticut can apply for 3-year term life protection, and all premiums will be paid by MassMutual.
+Free policy for COVID-19 workers nationwide.
+Healthcare workers in hospitals, urgent care centers, and other hotspots in all 50 U.S. states can apply for 3-year term life protection, and all premiums will be paid by MassMutual.

 Pricier than average.
-MassMutual isn’t the best choice for seniors or people with health conditions.
+MassMutual isn’t the best choice for seniors, smokers, or people with more serious health concerns.
 Unless you’re young and in tip-top shape, expect to pay high monthly rates.

 Most policies require agents to apply.
 Only the Direct Term policy has an online application.
-All the rest require advisory agents.
+All the rest require calling up and speaking to advisory agents.

-Life insurance costs will vary between shoppers because of individual details like age, gender, location, and your health.
-Depending on your characteristics, whether you’re older or younger, a smoker, or non-smoker, you could pay more or less than the industry average for term life insurance.
+Life insurance costs vary between shoppers due to individual details like age, gender, location, health, and habits such as smoking.
+Depending on all those, you could pay more or less than the industry average for term life insurance.